crystopherm1687/sep11-freedom-project/blog/entry02.md

 Now here is what that looks like so far.
 * <img src= "../tool/json.jpg"> <p>First quote</p>
 * <img src="../tool/json2.jpg"> <p>Second quote</p>
+While I finally breath a sign of relief I can most definitely say that I did a lot testing and research in order to have my tool work because it just seemed like a difficult obstacle but I endured it and just wanted to see an end product but for now I have to continue working on improving it and inputting certain elements to make it look nicer.
 ### Sources
 * [Jsonp video](https://www.youtube.com/watch?v=EKaic2TjMAM&t=562s)
 * [learning about JsonP](https://beeceptor.com/docs/concepts/jsonp-introduction/)
 ### EDP<!--What step of engineer design process are you at-->
-The step of the Engineering design process I am at now is the fifth stage because I wanted to have my ideas out there first so I came out with the best amount
+The step of the Engineering design process I am at now is the fifth stage because I wanted to test the idea of using a similar form of JSON now that I discovered it was going to be used but with some aspects of JSON still in it since that is what tool is.
+On top of that since I'm still testing the product I will have to add some more elements that would make the loading and quote production more smoother.
 ### Skills<!--Specific things to do or need to do-->

 * Problem Solving
+As I was learning my tool I came up with ways to get to the end which involved JSONP to intergrate my tool into my project as it produced quotes.

 * Attention to detail
+Since I

 [Previous](entry01.md) | [Next](entry03.md)